Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pexels

 Lying in the south of a large lake, this beautiful lake is known as Limingen.
-It is spread in an area of about 100.18 square kilometres.
+It is spread over an area of about 100.18 square kilometres.
 If you are in Norway, you will find it in the municipalities of Royrvik and Lierne in Trondelag county.
-Present 358 metres above sea level, it lies in the west of the border with Sweden.
-You can enjoy a lot of heroic and daredevil activities like skiing, snowmobiling, water-rafting, cycling and hiking.
+Presently 358 meters above sea level, it lies in the west of the border with Sweden.
+You can enjoy a lot of heroic and daredevil activities like skiing, snowmobiling, water-rafting, cycling, and hiking.

 7. Limingen